Marquetry: New techniques

 During the 1980s Georges Vriz developed a technique called technique VRIZ, layering two veneer layers on top of each other and sanding through the top one, to the point of fiber transparency.
 This has been used mainly in France, by professionals and marquetry students of the École Boulle.
 With its technique, Georges Vriz promoted a resurgence of the marquetry he called RENAISSANCE.
 He launched the contemporary marquetry.
 In the US the technique has been used at the American School of French Marquetry by one of the teachers, artist Patrice Lejeune.
 The school staff is also proposing a new name for it: "Given that 'piercing' is an unfortunate mistake in the veneering world, we chose to use the word "Fusion" instead, by which term the artist expresses his intention of sanding through the veneer as a decorative, textural effect, not as a mistake."

-Patrice Lejeune again uses a technique he calls "sprinkling": using waste - sawdust, shavings, scrapings etc. - as pigments to create a range of effects.
-Arguably this is no longer marquetry in the pure sense, since it spills over into textured painting, even collage to some extent.
-This technique also was invented by Georges Vriz, who employed it on a series of large panels exhibited in Paris at the arency.
-It has been used mainly in France by professionals and students of the École de la Bonne Graine in 1996.

 Cutting-edge tech has also been applied to marquetry.
 Among these is laser cutting, where the design is drawn or imported as a CAD or vector file and each piece is cut separately; each different species of wood-and thickness-may need a specific adjustment of the beam power; the offset will determine the gap between the pieces.
 In some cases, the beam will leave a dark edge due to the high heat required by the process.